kieme/dainty/library/dacli/dainty_dacli.md

 The value argument is used to store strings in an array that can represent any value/s.
 The different argument types either use one array element to store a value and others like the argument array or composite argument can store their different values within the value argument array.

-The difference between a standard argument and a complex argument is that a complex argument has parts.
+The difference between a simple argument and a compound argument is that a compound argument has parts.
 All the argument base types use the value argument for a specific associated purpose.

 A value string will have the following format:
 ```sh